-You do not have to be a Constitutional scholar to know that one of the basic freedoms associated with being an American citizen is the First Amendment right of free speech.
+You do not have to be a Constitutional scholar to know that one of the basic freedoms associated with being an American citizen is the First Amendment right to free speech.
 Most of us also know that the right of free speech comes with responsibility.
-For example, we know that a person can be arrested for inciting panic if they cause a stampeded by falsely yelling “FIRE” in a crowded movie theatre.
-In that case, the police will not be held liable for violating the individual’s right of free speech because the public interest outweighs the individual’s right.
+For example, we know that a person can be arrested for inciting panic if they cause a stampede by falsely yelling “FIRE” in a crowded movie theatre.
+In that case, the police will not be held liable for violating the individual’s right to free speech because the public interest outweighs the individual’s right.

 But what about free speech in the workplace?
 Does your employer violate your right of free speech when it imposes a rule against talking about politics in the office?
 Or how about if you get fired for speaking out against that policy?

 Can An Employee Sue An Employer For Infringing On The Right To Free Speech?